preqon/quest-sort/meta_context.md

 neural engineering, software engineering and signal processing.
 - The task allows the user to self-actualise.
 - The task allows the user to articulate themselves.
-- The task allows the user to become better handling/manipulating information.
+- The task allows the user to become better at handling/manipulating information.
 - The task allows the user to rejuvenate in order to never burn out.

 The user enjoys music, reading widely, and writing.